jailbirt/theeye-docs/docs/core-concepts/iam/user-management.md

 Once the integration is configured, the system will authenticate every user by default throught the Domain Controller.
 Follow this steps to register users

-To correctly register a user it must be assigned to a recognized Group by theeye.
-User one of the following groups
+To allow a user to use theeye it must be assigned to the group **theeye_users**

+User profile can be controlled via Domain, assigning the user to one of the following groups

   * theeye_owners
   * theeye_admins